 Curbing Tax and Public Spending

-Government policy to restore the country’s finances after the economic crisis followed Vito Tanzi’s recommendations for state spending to be reduced to 35-40 per cent of GDP.
-Proposals for Cutting debt, fiscal consolidation and structural reform now mainstream policy Ludger Schuknecht.
+Coalition (2010-15) policy to restore the country’s finances after the crisis followed Vito Tanzi’s recommendations for state spending to be reduced to 35-40 per cent of GDP.
+Proposals by Ludger Schuknecht for cutting debt, fiscal consolidation and structural reform now mainstream policy, were shown to benefit all economies.

-Politeia’s Curriculum and GCSE proposals adopted by Education Secretary, Michael Gove, for the Coalition’s education flagship reforms & drawing also on Politeia’s Comparing Standards series.
+Politeia’s Curriculum and GCSE proposals adopted by Education Secretary, Michael Gove, for the Coalition’s education flagship reforms & drawing also on Politeia’s Comparing Standards series, which also successfully proposed teacher training reform and a re-think of Vocation Education for 16-19 year olds.

 Legal, Constitutional, Democratic